tud-phi/uncovering-iss-coupled-oscillator-networks-from-pixels/neurips24/rebuttal.md

 > <cite>R1</cite>: The main contribution seems to be the new network structure that allows to exploit the potential energy for energy shaping methods.
 The VAE and controller are existing methods.
 Thus, a more detailed elaboration on the performance and limitation of CONs would be beneficial as it is evaluated for soft robotics data sets only.

+Furthermore, we would like to stress that we also regard the closed-form approximation of the CON dynamics as an important contribution.

 ### Inference time of CON

 > <cite>R1</cite>: Can you add the inference time for the different methods in Table 1?
 If that’s not possible, could you give some general comments on the inference time of CONs?